 - How does your project align with the grant goals?
 How will this project preserve and honor the cultural heritage of Minnesota, provide education and student outreach on cultural diversity, or empower communities to build their identity and culture?
 How will this project amplify American Indian or immigrant arts, culture, and heritage in Minnesota and/or increase the depth and breadth of Minnesotans who will connect with American Indian or immigrant arts, culture, and heritage?

 - How much are you requesting?

 - What will you spend the funds on?
-Please include types of costs, as specific as you can be – here is an optional budget template you can use, or, you may use whatever budget format your organization already uses.
+Include a budget with specific line items and how much each will cost.
+You can use this optional budget template or whatever budget format your organization already uses.
 (Be sure to check your proposed expenses against the State Funding Requirements listed above).
 If a fiscal agent is involved, include their administration expense.

 Ready to submit?
 Respond to the questions above by one of the following methods:

-- Online form: Submit through our Cultural Identity Grants Online Form
+- Online form: Submit through our Online Form

 - Email: Send your proposal (preferred file type: Word or PDF) to email@example.com

 - Video: Email us a link to your video (no longer than six minutes) to firstname.lastname@example.org

 - Audio Message: Leave us a message at 651-772-4263 to set up an opportunity to speak your application, or email us an audio recording (no longer than six minutes; preferred file type: mp3) to email@example.com

 Looking Ahead: Semifinalists will submit their full proposals through Foundant, MHC’s online grant system.
 Instructions for setting up an account, accessing, and filling out the application will be emailed to semifinalists when they are notified on October 16, 2020.
 View full proposal questions.